IDTSEC/IDTSEC-JOURNEY/labs/dvwa_sql_injection.md

 - the app returned user data without authentication
 - SQL query was bypassed using the payload

-## final notes
+## Final notes
-A classic authentication bypass using SQL injection - in a rea lworld scenario, this could lead to full account takeover/data leakage
+A classic authentication bypass using SQL injection - in a real world scenario, this could lead to full account takeover/data leakage